MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/provision-unified-routing.md

 1. Select **Consent on behalf of your organization**, and select **Accept**.

-1. After access is granted, you can close the page to return to the **Service Configuration Settings** page.
+1. After access is granted, you can close the page to return to the **Manage unified routing** page.

 1. Switch the toggle to **Yes** for **Unified routing**.